 LegitScript maintains the world’s largest comprehensive database of prescription-only drugs, psychoactive highs, problematic dietary supplements, and other regulated healthcare products, organized by legitimacy and safety.
 LegitScript monitors and catalogs warnings from over 100 government agencies on an on-going basis and follows regulatory developments in nearly 20 countries around the world.

 As to the first, we look at whether a product is a prescription or OTC drug, controlled substance, unapproved drug, supplement, psychoactive high, or other miscellaneous healthcare product.
-Products are then classified under one of the following legitimacy headings:

 As to legitimacy status, products are classified as follows:

 For Red Flag healthcare products, it is important to note that in most cases, if one country’s drug safety authority determines that a particular supplement or other product contains toxins, active pharmaceutical ingredients, or other dangerous substances, it will be equally problematic in all other countries, not merely in the country whose drug safety agency conducted the testing.
 For example, suppose that the MHRA (the UK’s medicines agency) determines that a weight loss supplement contains undeclared sibutramine, an active pharmaceutical ingredient that is banned in most countries worldwide, including the US, Japan, and throughout the EU.
 It would not make sense to permit the product to be marketed into any country, since the MHRA is a credible source of information.
 Accordingly, many of our Red Flag products are problematic globally.